 In the meantime, our Beacon Learning Centre classes shifted online, but Rafiq was left behind by the digital divide.
 He didn't have access to a smartphone at home to attend our lessons.
-But we were able to raise an army of Education Representatives - young, educated women within the slum communities - who would go door-to-door to the homes of children like Rafiq and teach them on their own smartphones.
-Rafiq didn't drop out of education during the pandemic, like many of his peers in his slum, thanks to our Education Representatives.
+But we were able to raise an army of Education Representatives - young, educated women was off about Rafiq.

-However, when our classrooms reopened after the lockdown, our teachers noticed that something was off about Rafiq.
 He was addicted to 'Mishri' (A smokeless tobacco) - a habit he had picked up from his mother.
 With multiple awareness sessions and counselling conversations, our community workers educated Rafiq and his mother about the bad effects of tobacco, and finally Rafiq was weaned off the addiction.